 Due to my desire to add a powerful research supported therapy to my toolbox, I am trained with the Colorado Chapter of Humanitarian Assistance Programs (HAP) in 50 hours of Eye Movement Desensitization and Reprocessing (EMDR).
 After being trained, I worked with my own EMDR therapist to resolve some personal issues and the success of that work further confirmed how powerfully the Lord can work through this approach!
 EMDR is a type of psychotherapy that has been widely researched as an effective method of treatment for trauma, post-traumatic stress disorder (PTSD), and disturbing memories.
 EMDR can also be effective in those clients with dream issues, anxiety, chronic pain, self esteem, performance issues, and depression as well.
 EMDR is an integrative approach to re-balance and empower that assists an individual in processing memories, which leads to a deeper healing.
 Generally, clients feel relief quickly and because EMDR changes the brain, the effects are sustainable.
 EMDR has been recognized by both the American Psychiatric Association and the United States Department of Defense as an effective form of treatment for trauma.
 For more information about EMDR, please visit www.emdrhap.org.

 As of October 2017, I also offer a therapeutic approach that complements EMDR well called Brainspotting.
-This approach can be more gentle and effective than EMDR for some people, especially those with complex trauma backgrounds, and is based on the understanding that what is in the brain is in the body and vice versa.
+This approach can be more gentle and effective than EMDR for some people, especially those with complex trauma backgrounds, and is based on the understanding that where our eyes go affects how we feel and what is in the brain is in the body and vice versa.
 For more information about brainspotting, please visit: https://m.youtube.com/watch?v=lm3Plvaf3UE.

 Brain work through a Christian lens - what might that look like?
 Please right click on the image below for a brief video.